Want to help out?

 Cuau Romero

-PHOTOGRAPHY, WEB SUPPORT & VOLUNTEER REPAIRER computers, cameras & electronics
+PHOTOGRAPHY, TECH SUPPORT & REPAIR COACH computers, cameras & electronics

 A photographer from Guadalajara, Mexico, now based in NYC, Cuau is our computer and camera expert, often assisting with phones and other electronics as well.
 Visitors seek him out, return for his guidance, and consistently send glowing praise after every repair.
 Smart, stylish, and patient, he generously shares his knowledge and is dedicated to solving even the trickiest issues, making technology more approachable for everyone.
+His perspective continues to shape how technology and creativity meet at Repair Café El Barrio, a bridge between innovation and empathy.
 Cuau also helps us with our website, and we truly couldn’t do it without him.

 IG: @cuautti